 Inga Foundation Founder and Director Mike Hands has been working to halt the destruction of the rainforest for over 20 years.
 An experienced tropical ecologist and scientific researcher, Mike divides his time between his farm in Cornwall, UK, and the Inga Foundations chief project, the Land for Life Project in Honduras.

-To showcase our work, we have established a demonstration farm in one of the communities where we work and run regular open days to allow families from across the area to come and see for themselves the benefits of Inga alley cropping.
+To showcase our work, we have established a demonstration farm in one of the communities where we work, and run regular open days to allow families from across the area to come and see the benefits for themselves.
 Aside from creating the demonstration farm, Mike has employed a number of other approaches to gain credibility with local families.
-Conscious of the fact that an idea so different from the norm was unlikely to be accepted if suggested by a unknown gringo (foreigner), the Foundation employs a dedicated team of local Hondurans who are well known and respected in the communities where we work.
-Mike maintains that it is vital that our local extension officers lead by example and so has therefore only employed extension officers who not only say they believe in the Inga alley cropping but also who clearly demonstrate that belief by using the technique themselves to produce their food.
+Conscious that a brand new idea was unlikely to be accepted if suggested by an unknown gringo (foreigner), the Foundation employed a dedicated team of local Hondurans who are well known and respected in the communities where we work.
+Mike maintains that it is vital that our local extension officers lead by example and so only employs officers who believe in the model enough to use the technique themselves to produce their food.

 And these efforts have paid off.
 The Inga Foundation has become recognised and trusted in the communities where we work and our Land for Life Project now has over 100 families involved.
 Even better, word of Inga alley cropping and its benefits is now starting to spread organically from farmer to farmer.
 Those who have been convinced by our efforts are in turn convincing others and getting their neighbours, friends and family involved too.